MicrochipTech/PIC32CXBZ2_WBZ45x_BLE_ML_Orientation_Demo/README.md

 ![](Docs/Hardware_Setup.PNG)

-In this application, a BMI160 6DOF IMU sensor is used to get x, y & z Accelerometer value and fed as input to TensorFlow Lite.
-The pretrained TensorFlow model has been trained to predict six different orientations: Horizontal Up, Horizontal Down, Vertical Up, Vertical Down, Side Front, and Side Back.
+In this application, the BMI160 6DOF IMU sensor is used to obtain x, y, and z accelerometer values.
+These values are then fed as inputs to TensorFlow Lite, which utilizes an Artificial Neural Network (ANN) model trained to classify six different orientations: Horizontal Up, Horizontal Down, Vertical Up, Vertical Down, Side Front, and Side Back.
 ![](Docs/Board_Orientation.PNG)

 To create MPLAB project with TensorFlow Lite, The TFLite Micro component available in MCC Harmony is used.